 Scholarly Commons Citation

 Shulman, Jeffrey, "Epic Considerations: The Speech that the Supreme Court Would Not Hear in Snyder v.
 Phelps" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 622.
+622.